ShauryaDixit123/dropdowncomp/README.md

 Just clone this repo and use "npm run dev"

  ### if wanna start to read the code :
- start your reading with pages/index.tsx and then dropdownfinal.tsx file and follow the rest, ignore the App.tsx file.
+ start your reading with pages/index.tsx and then pages/components/dropdownfinal.tsx file and follow the rest, ignore the App.tsx file.